 - Awarded the Louis Round Wilson prize for the best article to appear in Studies in Philology in 2008.

 'The Christian Physician: Thomas Browne and the Role of Religion in Medical Practice', in 'A Man Very Well Studyed: Contexts for Thomas Browne, ed. by Kathryn Murphy and Richard Todd (Leiden: Brill, 2008).

 Dr Lund has been a contributor to Radio 4's The Glass Delusion (2015), a programme about the phenomenon where people think they are made of glass, and a guest on In Our Time (2011) on The Anatomy of Melancholy.
 A podcast of her talk at a mini-conference on The Anatomy of Melancholy, held in November 2012 by the theatre company Stan's Cafe, is available here.
-She has written on John Donne as preacher for , January 2015.
+She has written several articles on John Donne, as poet and preacher, for The Church Times.
 She and Professor Sarah Knight are both press contacts for English for the University's , and have given many public talks on Richard, including events at the University, Leicester Cathedral, the Richard III Society annual conference, the Richard III Society Leicester branch, Literary Leicester, and schools and colleges.
 They have also given interviews to local, national, and international media on Richard, and been involved with consultancy work connected to the reinterment events in Leicester in March 2015.